 Look For Someone Who Enjoys a Challenge… and Challenge Them

-The most successful Ops team is going to be one who is always interested in learning new things and thinks that solving problems is what makes work fun.
+The most successful Operations team is going to be one who is always interested in learning new things and thinks that solving problems is what makes work fun.

 “From my experience, it comes down to this: If you don’t like dealing with people during difficult circumstances (many of which are circumstances you and your technology created!), you should not be in Operations,” Hart said.

-Additionally, the retention of your Ops team is just as important as the onboarding.
-You’re hiring a whole team of people who enjoy a challenge and do their best work when they’re challenged, so it’s important to keep your Ops team engaged and excited to work.
+Additionally, the retention of your Operations team is just as important as the onboarding.
+You’re hiring a whole team of people who enjoy a challenge and do their best work when they’re challenged, so it’s important to keep your Operations team engaged and excited to work.

 “You’re not really going to ever attract the top tier talent unless you are offering real, hard, challenging problems of reliability or scale,” said Majors.
 “I think there’s no question that investing in your people is always the winning strategy.”